-4.3 Implications for Student when Absent from school during assessment tasks
+6.3 Implications for Student when Absent from school during assessment tasks

-Event Rule / Action Effect Student does not sit class assessment task (in whole or Medical certificate is supplied or.
-Evidence for Special Special Provision is granted by the House Leader Student sits the assessment task at some part).
-Provision is provided other suitable time as arranged by the class teacher.
+Event Rule / Action Effect Student does not sit class assessment task (in whole or part).
+Medical certificate is supplied or.
+Evidence for Special Provision is provided Special Provision is granted by the House Leader Student sits the assessment task at some other suitable time as arranged by the class teacher.
 Work will be graded.
 (Alternate work task should be set).

-No Medical Certificate or, Special Provision is not granted by the House Leader.
-No evidence provided for Special Provision to be granted Student sits the task at another time, as arranged by the class teacher.
+No Medical Certificate or, No evidence provided for Special Provision is not granted by the House Leader.
+Special Provision to be granted Student sits the task at another time, as arranged by the class teacher.
 Student will receive a mark of zero for that task.
 Work will be judged to be (S) Satisfactory or (N) Not satisfactory in line with meeting coursework requirements.
 Alternate work should be set.
 Work is submitted but is not satisfactory.
 Student does further work at teacher's direction in order to meet a satisfactory standard.

-4.4 Not Satisfactory Completion of a VCE unit
+6.4 Not Satisfactory Completion of a VCE unit